-How long have you been interested in fashion, and what made you decide to launch your own blog?
+How long have you been interested in fashion, and what made you launch your blog?

 What would you say influences your personal style the most?
-How has growing up on a reservation impacted the way you approach style—if at all?
+How has growing up on a reservation impacted how you approach style—if at all?

 Growing up on the reservation definitely had an influence on my style, and it still does because I get a lot of my inspiration from the older generation and looking at old pictures.

-What three clothing items can you not live without?
+What clothing items can you not live without?